-I am a historian on modern and contemporary Southeast Asia with a specialization on the Philippines, Indonesia and Malaysia.
-I am based in Germany, where I hold a position as Junior Professor at the University of Hamburg (Asien-Afrika-Institut), and in France where I am an associate researcher at the Centre for Southeast Asian Studies (CASE – Centre Asie du Sud-est), a research group affiliated to the School for Advanced Studies in Social Sciences (EHESS) and the French National Center for Scientific Research (CNRS).
+I am a historian working on modern and contemporary Southeast Asia with a specialization on the Philippines, Indonesia and Malaysia.
+I am based in Germany, where I hold a position as Junior Professor at the University of Hamburg (Asien-Afrika-Institut), and in France where I am an associate researcher at the Centre for Southeast Asian Studies (EHESS/CNRS).
 During the year 2018-2019, I was a post-doctoral fellow at the Harvard Asia Center where I am an associate for 2019-2020.

 I conducted fieldworks in

-- Indonesia (Aceh, Kerinci, Jakarta), the Philippines (Lanao, Cotabato, Zamboanga, Pantugan, Jolo, Tawi-Tawi) and Malaysia (Sabah).
+- The Philippines (Lanao, Cotabato, Zamboanga, Pantugan, Jolo, Tawi-Tawi), Indonesia (Aceh, Kerinci, Jakarta), and Malaysia (Sabah).

 And archival research in

 - The Netherlands (former KITLV library), Spain (AGI, Sevilla), the UK (The British Library, the National Archives, the Royal Asiatic Society), Germany (Staatsbibliothek Berlin), the Philippines (National Archives, University Santo Tomas, Ateneo de Manila, the Archives of the Recolletos), and Indonesia (Perpustakaan Nasional).